vngcloud/aiplatform-util/README.md

 ## Performance Features

-- **Automatic multipart uploads** - Files >16MB are split into chunks and uploaded in parallel
+- **Automatic multipart uploads** - Large files are automatically split and uploaded in parallel
 - **10 concurrent threads** - Maximum network throughput for large files
+- **Supports files up to 5TB** - Auto-calculated optimal part size for any file size
 - **Progress tracking** - Real-time progress updates for files >10MB
 - **Smart sync** - Only uploads/downloads files that changed
-- **Optimized for large files** - Efficient handling of GB-sized model files

 ## Build from Source